Merrill College

 Other Academic Programs

-The college also sponsors a variety of two-, three-, and five-credit courses.
 A key characteristic of Merrill’s academic program from its founding has been the importance of experiencing the world, not just studying it.
-Thus Merrill’s academic programming focuses especially on theory-backed experiential learning.
 Merrill offers a field study practicum that teaches methods of responsible participant observation and helps students arrange internships in local agencies and organizations.
-An education-focused experiential learning course, Classroom Connection, addresses current issues in educational theory and arranges for students to volunteer in local public schools.

-In keeping with Merrill’s spirit of community-mindedness, we offer a Careers in Public Service course that features Merrill alumni as weekly speakers.
-Several other courses also help prepare students for their professional lives: Pathways to Graduate School serves junior and senior Latinx and/or Educational Opportunity Program (EOP) students unfamiliar with graduate school and its application process, and equips students with strategies to address barriers in order to submit successful graduate school applications.Also, a series of leadership courses is open to students involved in any of UC Santa Cruz’s many registered student organizations.
-This series teaches principles of critical engagement, collaboration, and organizational leadership for social change.
+Pathways to Graduate School supports junior and senior Latinx and/or Educational Opportunity Program (EOP) students on their journeys to graduate school, including support for creating successful applications and negotiating potential barriers to success.
+A series of leadership courses, open to students involved in any of UC Santa Cruz's registered student organizations, teaches of principles of critical engagement, collaboration, and organizational leadership for social change.